abingdonpta/abingdonpta/content/about/fundraising/index.md

 ## Edukit

 Edukit offers prepackaged school supplies that are tailored to meet the needs of each grade at Abingdon Elementary.
 The program makes it simple for families to acquire what they need, and it also serves as a fundraiser for the PTA.
+Edukits are typically available to order in April or May for the following school year.

 ## Read-A-Thon